- Search The Registry

 *The birth of Nat Love in 1854 is celebrated on this date.
 He was an African American Pullman porter, and cowboy.

-Born on his master’s plantation in Davidson County in Tennessee, Love was raised out of an old log cabin.
+Born on his master’s plantation in Davidson County in Tennessee, Love was raised out of a log cabin.
 His master Robert Love, an extensive planter and the owner of many slaves owned his father and mother.
 Love’s father was a foreman of the slaves on the plantation, and his mother worked the kitchen at the master’s big house waiting tables, milking the cows, running the loom and weaving clothing for the other slaves.

 The other members of Love’s father's family were a sister Sally, about eight years older, and a brother Jordan.
 Sally looked after young Nate between her duties of helping his mother and chasing the flies from Master's table.
 Love received very little rearing from any of the family and at an early age he looked after himself.
 His earliest recollections were of pushing a chair in front and toddling from one to the other of his Master's family to get food like a pet dog.